openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/interfaces.rst

 |

 An interface declaration introduces a new type.
-Interfaces are a common way of defining contracts between various parts of code.
+Interfaces are a common way to define contracts between various parts of code.

 Interfaces are used to write polymorphic code applicable to any class instances that implement a particular interface.

-An interface usually contains properties, and method headers.
+An interface usually contains properties and method headers:

-Examples:

 .. code-block:: typescript